mojiito/mojiito/docs/getting-started.md

 # Getting Started

 ## Install
-The latest release of Mojiito can be installed using npm:
+The latest release of Mojiito can be installed using npm.

-`npm install --save mojiito-core mojiito-platform-browser` **Note**: We will move Mojiito in its own npm package soon.
+Run `npm install --save mojiito-core mojiito-platform-browser` in your command line tool.

 ## Quickstart